(IT'S ALMOST LIKE) I DIED AND WENT TO NASHVILLE

 And I can hear ol' Hank and Patsy Cline

-The Man In Black singin', "I Walk The Line"
+The man in black singin', "I Walk The Line"

-Their voices echo off the Ryman walls
+Their voices echo from the Ryman walls

 Now I'm a dreamer down on Lower Broad